 Tax Rates

-PAYE, Fringe Benefit Tax, NHIF, NSSF and Housing Levy parameters for 2024.
+PAYE, Fringe Benefit Tax, SHIF, NHIF, NSSF and Housing Levy parameters for 2024.

 PAYE